 I had no idea who might live in such a place.
 Maybe some more inhabitants of Seyda Neen who hadn't found housing in the town itself.
 Maybe caves passed for expensive housing here (I could almost believe it after the shacks I'd seen in Seyda Neen).
 But perhaps it was someone far more dangerous.
 I told myself I'd really done enough on impulse today and, despite curiosity, gave the cave a wide berth as I returned to Arrille's Tradehouse.

 Arrille seemed happily surprised to see I was still alive, although the "happy" part didn't change his ruthless style a whit.
-It took some hard bargaining, but he gave me fifteen gold apiece for my homemade potions, more than I was expecting; I suspected he'd agreed just to get me out of the place, as I was dripping swamp all over his floor.
+It took some hard bargaining, but he gave me fifteen drakes apiece for my homemade potions, more than I was expecting; I suspected he'd agreed just to get me out of the place, as I was dripping swamp all over his floor.
 Not that I was going to complain.
-Furthermore, the flowers (called 'coda flowers', according to Arrille) were apparently quite valuable, as they had a levitating effect when chewed (I made a mental note: Substances that give levitation are valuable.
+Furthermore, the flowers, called 'coda flowers', according to Arrille, were apparently quite valuable, as they had a levitating effect when chewed (I made a mental note: Substances that give levitation are valuable.
 Exploit this).
-Even after haggling myself a set of proper ingredient vials and a decent pack, my "legal" purse was once again heavy as I left the tradehouse.
+Even after haggling myself a set of proper vials and a decent pack, my "legal" purse was once again heavy as I left the tradehouse.

 I considered staying near Seyda Neen for a bit, learning about the area and earning a bit of gold through alchemy, but I really didn't plan to stick around until Arrille set his plan into motion.
 From what I'd seen of Hrisskar Flat-foot I suspected that if he found out who had set him up, I wouldn't get away with my head intact.
 Besides, although it was tempting to disappear into the wilds with the package bound for Balmora with me I knew it would be a very bad idea.
 Imperials tend to get cranky when their mail gets delayed or mislaid.
 No, the best thing to do would be to deliver the package without any further side trips and then make myself scarce.
 I was sure the recipient wouldn't keep me around; after all, I was hardly anyone special.
 Just your average thief trying to turn over a new leaf; there was really nothing more the Legion could want of me, was there?